ellenc0297/sep10-freedom-project/blog/entry04.md

 Aframe is a generated code from HTML, without having to install anything on your computer from that the HTML can help you generate 3D models, of any 3D models of your choose

 # Tinker
-Tinker is a code you tru out based on your topic, the one I used is [JS Bin](https://jsbin.com/yayovaqemi/edit?html,output)
+Tinker is a code you tru out based on your topic, the one I used is [JS Bin](https://jsbin.com/yayovaqemi/edit?html,output) for the before I change

 [Previous](entry03.md) | [Next](entry05.md)